sassoftware/sasoptpy/doc/guide/input-data.rst

 CASTable
 ~~~~~~~~

-When a data is available on the server-side, a reference to the object can be
+When data are available on the server-side, you can pass a reference to the object.
-passed.
 Note that, using :class:`swat.cas.table.CASTable`
 and Abstract Data requires SAS Viya version
 3.4 or later.